Table of Contents

-It fixes pollutants and chemicals in the gut and help prevent absorbing them.
+It fixes pollutants and chemicals in the gut and helps prevent absorbing them.
 Again, be cautious on quantity, excessive intake may trigger another keto side effect – constipation.

 5. Using Digestive Enzymes

 As keto diet is a fat dominated diet, we are inclined to choose foods that are fat-ridden.
-There is nothing wrong with that but suddenly consumption tons of fats put pressure our body’s digestive system – may lead to off colored, soft and loose stool.
+There is nothing wrong with that but suddenly consuming tons of fats puts pressure on our body’s digestive system – may lead to off colored, soft and loose stool.
 However, we can help our digestion by introducing digestive enzymes.
 But while selecting enzymes, we keep an eye on the supplement’s level for,

 Must Avoid Things: Pampering Supplements and Starches